6 MIN READ

 For employers, this means moving from “we are roughly fair” to documented, provable pay transparency.
 Recruitment, salary structures, HR routines and leadership decisions all need to support that.

-As a recruitment partner, we focus on the practical side: clear salary ranges, structured criteria for offers, and recruitment processes that support compliance instead of working against it.
+As a recruitment partner, we focus on the practical side: clear salary ranges, structured offer criteria, and recruitment processes that support compliance rather than work against it.

 Key changes at a glance